iBET comprises 11 laboratories fully equipped with state-of-the-art technology.

 Nutraceuticals and Bioactives Process Technology Laboratory

-Naiara Fernández Hernández, Associate Scientist
+Naiara Fernández Hernández, Principal Scientist

 Our research is focused in two main areas: i) on the one hand the extraction of Nutraceuticals and Bioactive Ingredients with health benefits that are competitive key factors in agro–food, cosmetic or pharmaceutical industries; ii) and on the other hand Process Technology associated with the development of adequate extraction processes and efficient systems to overcome barriers to drug’s usefulness, involving particle formation (micro and nano-scale), and incorporation of the active principles in biocompatible and biodegradable matrixes.